engineblock/engineblock-docs/docsrc/content/user-guide/scenario_scripting.md

 report the snapshot or access the snapshot via scripting. (see below).

 The metric types that use histograms have been replaced with nicer version for scripting.
-You dont' have to do anything differently in your reporter config to use them.
+You don't have to do anything differently in your reporter config to use them.
 However, if you need to use the enhanced versions in your local scripting, you can.
 This means that Timer and Histogram types are enchanced.
 If you do not use the scripting extensions, then you will automatically get the